wolthers/SpriteClip.js/README.md

 -------------
 spriteclip.js is a jQuery plugin that makes it easy to make snazzy frame-by-frame animations like <a href="http://moredots.dk/projects/spriteclip/demos/demo1.html" target="_blank">this</a> by emulating the functionality of the MovieClip class in ActionScript 3.0.

 It works by animating the background-image property of a dom node where the "frames" are spaced out equally.
-Eg. if the sprite is laid out horizontally and each frame is 20px wide, frame 1 will be at background-position-x: 0 and frame 2 will be at background-position-x: -20px
+Eg. if the sprite is laid out horizontally and each frame is 20px wide, frame 1 will be at background-position: 0 0 and frame 2 will be at background-position: -20px 0

 Once instantiated, you get access to an instance with familiar methods, properties and events like: